 The idea is not as far-fetched as you might think.
-The USA's absence from Russia 2018 has led to a shake up at the heart of the federation, with a new president to be elected in February and a new permanent head coach also still to be appointed.
+The USA's absence from Russia 2018 led to a shake up at the heart of the federation, with Carlos Cordeiro elected as their new president in February and a new permanent head coach also still to be appointed.

 It stands to reason that the new tactician will be keen to stamp their own mark on the side, and with veterans Tim Howard, Clint Dempsey and Michael Bradley all over 30, fresh faces will be required sooner rather than later.
 Toljan would be a worthwhile candidate.

 The USMNT have tried to woo him before.
 In 2015, Toljan told Germany's Bild newspaper that then-coach Jürgen Klinsmann called him to inquire about his availability.
 At the time, Toljan, who has represented Germany at several youth levels, rebuffed the approach, saying it was "only a short conversation".